30/1/2011

-Two map series of Jamaica have been scanned from copies of ones held by the PRO in Kew, England.
+These two maps of Jamaica have been scanned from copies of ones held by the PRO in Kew, England.
 They were published in 1755 and 1804.

 There has been some loss of quality during the rejoining process on the 1804 maps.

-given below with a Gazetteer for both 1755 & 1804 maps.
-1100 names are
+Links to copies of these maps are given below with a Gazetteer for both 1755 & 1804 maps.
+1100 names are recorded on the 1755 map and about 4400 on the 1804 version.

 The map is at a large scale (1:300,000 approx) and shows geographical features and properties, usually with the owners name.
 Different symbols are used to differentiate between the different types of property.
 In comparison with later charts, the coast is reasonably accurate, but inland features are not as accurately shown.